-The acceptance of collateral with at least daily margining is used for various operational credit exposures.
-In Securities Lending for example, the borrower is required to post collateral for lending activity with additional margins that can range from 102% to 110%.
-The collateral received from the borrower falls within the acceptable collateral types defined under the Final Capital rules, including cash collateral and other types of security collateral including sovereign bonds, both US and non-US, and equity security collateral.
+The acceptance of collateral with at least daily margining is used for various exposure types.
+In Securities Lending, for example, the borrower is required to post collateral for lending activity with additional margins that can range from 102% to 110%.
+The collateral received from the borrower falls within the acceptable collateral types defined under the Final Capital Rules, including cash collateral and other types of security collateral including sovereign bonds, both U.S. and non-U.S., and equity security collateral.
 The collateral amounts with the borrowers are adjusted at the beginning of every day to reflect the prior days' market activity and the collateral amounts are adjusted through-out the day for loan activity with the borrower.